botify-hq/developers-docs/api_docs/markdowns/api/analysis/list-urls.md

 # List and filter URLs

 Botify API allows you to **filter the dataset of analyzed URLs** and return any available information.
-Full list of requestable fields can be found in [[URLs Datamodel;analysis-datamodel]].
+Full list of requestable fields can be found in [[Analysis Datamodel;analysis-datamodel]].

 ## Endpoint